-If the valve fails to change its position, test the voltage (24V) at the valve coil terminals, while the system is on the COOLING cycle.
+If the valve fails to change its position, test the voltage (24V) at the valve coil terminals, while the system is on the ${\sf COOLING}$ cycle.

-If no voltage is registered at the coil terminals, check the operation of the thermostat an the continuity of the connecting wiring from the "O" terminal of the thermostat to the unit.
+If no voltage is registered at the coil terminals, check the operation of the thermostat and the continuity of the connecting wiring from the "O" terminal of the thermostat to the unit.